-Penny Lane is a Sundance award-winning nonfiction filmmaker who was named one of Filmmaker Magazine‘s “25 New Faces of Independent Film” in 2012 and a Chicken & Egg Breakthrough Award winner in 2016.
+Penny Lane is an award-winning nonfiction filmmaker who was named one of Filmmaker Magazine‘s “25 New Faces of Independent Film” and a Chicken & Egg Breakthrough Award winner.

-Her most recent film NUTS! premiered at Sundance 2016, where it won a Special Jury Award for Editing.
+Her second feature-length documentary NUTS! premiered at Sundance 2016, where it won a Special Jury Award for Editing.
 It has since screened at many other film festivals such as Hot Docs, Full Frame, Ashland, Maryland, Cleveland, Sarasota and BAFICI.
 The film is now in wide distribution.

 Her debut feature-length documentary OUR NIXON premiered at Rotterdam 2013, had its North American premiere at SXSW, won the Ken Burns Award for “Best of the Festival” at Ann Arbor, and was selected as the Closing Night Film at New Directors/New Films.
 The film is in wide distribution, and has aired on CNN, ARTE France, and many other television outlets worldwide.